Stuart Public Schools

 Stuart Public Schools is a school district in Stuart, Oklahoma.
 It operates Stuart Public School, divided into Stuart Elementary School and Stuart High School.

+Part of the district is in Hughes County, and part is in Pittsburg County.

 Stuart Public School lies in the heart of Stuart.
 Its superintendent is Mr. Tracy Blasengame, Highschool & Elementary Principal Mr. Chance Chapman, and Counselor Mrs. Dawn Blasengame.

 In 2017 the district created a policy stating students must stand for the United States national anthem.